SecretFoundation/SNIPs/SNIP-24.md

 3. Later on, a query is sent to the contract `query("balance",alice,password)`
    - If `(alice,password)` matches what's in storage, the contract returns Alice's balance to the querier.

 The main disadvantage of this method is that Alice must send a transaction before she can query her balance.
-This is bad UX for users new to Secret Network - Also because they have to pay SCRT gas to get a basic peice of information, but esspecialy when traffic is high and nodes lag behind, queried nodes might have the `query("balance")` answer but can't authnticate the querier because the nodes still didn't caught up with the `set_viewing_key()` transaction.
+This is bad UX for users new to Secret Network - Also because they have to pay SCRT gas to get a basic peice of information, but esspecialy when traffic is high and nodes lag behind, queried nodes might have the `query("balance")` answer but can't authnticate the querier because the node still didn't caught up with the `set_viewing_key()` transaction.

 ### Query Permits

 Query permits are an alternative way of authenticating the querier.
 Instead of storing a password in the contract's state, the users signs a piece of data with their private keys, and then sends this data and the signature to the contract along with the query.
-The contrat then validates the signature against the data, and if it checks out returns an answer.
+The contract then validates the signature against the data, and returns an answer if the signature is validated.

 This way users don't have to send a transaction before they can access their data.

+Also note that the querier doesn't send the account's address to the contract, as the contract derives it from the public key attached to the signature.

 ## Data Structures